-Korean dramas, or K-dramas, have taken the world by storm.
+Korean dramas, or “K-dramas”, have taken the world by storm.
 With their addictive storylines and passionate fans, it’s no wonder these shows are so popular.
-K-dramas have been gaining popularity all over the world for years now, but thanks to Netflix they have really taken off in the past year or so.
+K-dramas have been gaining popularity all over the world for years now, but thanks to Netflix they’ve really taken off.
 And with their popularity, a longtime debate has found itself in the headlines yet again: Subtitles vs dubbing!

 Let’s start by talking about the differences between subtitling and dubbing.